 6.6 Special precautions for disposal and other handling

-Evrysdi powder must be constituted to the oral solution by a HCP (eg. pharmacist) prior to being dispensed.
+Risdiplam powder must be constituted to the oral solution by a HCP (eg. pharmacist) prior to being dispensed.

 Preparation

 Caution should be exercised in the handling of Evrysdi powder for oral solution (see section 4.4).
 Avoid inhalation and direct contact with skin or mucous membranes with the dry powder and the constituted solution.